shoeffner/mthesis/src/conclusion.md

 ## Computation times

-For real time gaze point estimations fast computation times are a very critical metric. \Gaze{} performs relatively fast for small eyes, the most time consuming parts are the face detection and the eye center localization as can be seen in \Cref{tab:pipeline-step-times}.
-The other pipeline steps, especially the head pose estimation and the final raycast are very fast.
+For real-time gaze point estimations, fast computation times are a very critical metric. \Gaze{} performs relatively fast for small eyes, the most time-consuming parts are the face detection and the eye center localization as can be seen in \Cref{tab:pipeline-step-times}.
+The other pipeline steps, especially the head pose estimation and the final ray cast are very fast.
 The computation times of the `SourceCapture` step were not measured as it was not used during the benchmarks, as it is not capable of loading a series of images unless they are frames of a video file.